 Section 4.6

-The Secretary, or his/her designee, shall be the custodian of all of the Coalition’s records, except as may be assigned otherwise by these bylaws; shall record the minutes of the Coalition and of the Steering Committee; shall maintain the roll of members and delegates; shall conduct all of the correspondence of the Coalition; and shall perform such other duties as the Coalition shall direct.
+The Secretary, or his/her designee, shall be the custodian of all of the Coalition’s records, except as may be assigned otherwise by these bylaws; shall record the minutes of the Coalition and of the Board of Directors; shall maintain the roll of members and delegates; shall conduct all of the correspondence of the Coalition; and shall perform such other duties as the Coalition shall direct.
 Any member designated as the Secretary or Treasurer shall be elected with majority vote by the membership biennially.

 Section 4.7

-The Treasurer shall be the custodian of all of the Coalition’s funds; shall collect dues on behalf of the Coalition; shall maintain full and accurate accounts of the Coalition’s grant finances; shall see that no disbursement is made except as authorized by the Coalition or its Steering Committee; and shall perform such other duties as the Coalition shall direct.
+The Treasurer shall be the custodian of all of the Coalition’s funds; shall collect dues on behalf of the Coalition; shall maintain full and accurate accounts of the Coalition’s grant finances; shall see that no disbursement is made except as authorized by the Coalition or its Board of Directors; and shall perform such other duties as the Coalition shall direct.

 ARTICLE V - NOMINATIONS